2024 annual impact

 Limited release IPA benefits local nonprofits

 Skeleton Key Brewery joins The GardenWorks Project and West Suburban Community Pantry in the important work of fighting food insecurity.
 Their new India Pale Ale,“Growing For Good”, celebrates a year-long collaboration between the three organizations working to improve access to fresh produce for their local communities.
-A community-minded family-owned and operated microbrewery, Skeleton Key Brewery [...]
+A community-minded family-owned and operated microbrewery, Skeleton Key Brewery has long been involved in food security and social issues within their community.
+“We are so humbled by the support we receive from our community, and we are always looking for ways to give back” said Skeleton Key owner Emily Slayton. “ The programs and [...]

 Free Workshop: Container & Indoor Food Growing